bsc-s2/pykit/mysqlconnpool/README.md

         ```

 **return**:
-a function that every time it is called it creates a connection wrapper
+a `MysqlConnectionPool` instance that every time it is called it creates a connection wrapper
 instance: `ConnectionWrapper`, which support access with `with`

 ### pool